 Homestead Exemption Overview

 What is a homestead exemption?
 A homestead exemption lowers the taxable value on your home which reduces your property tax obligation.
 In Texas, the residential homestead exemption entitles the homeowner to a $25,000 reduction in value for school tax purposes.
 Counties, cities, and special taxing districts may offer homestead exemptions up to 20% of the total value.
 Most counties in North Texas do offer this 20% reduction.
-A county may also offer a $3,000 exemption if it collects for farm-to-market roads or flood control.
+Furthermore, a county may also offer a $3,000 exemption if it collects for farm-to-market roads or flood control.

-How much does a Homestead Exemption costs?
+Cost of a Homestead Exemption

-Who can file a Homestead Exemption?
+Who Can File a Homestead Exemption

 You should file the application with your local CAD no later than April 30th.
 The process is pretty simple.
 Just print the form for the Homestead Exemption on your county Central Appraisal District (CAD) site or file online if that option is available.
 Abide by the typical April 30th deadline so that the Notice of Appraised Value at the end of April reflects the exemptions.
 There is no cost for the application or filing, it’s free and you can do it yourself.